penguinsr6/chat-client/README.md

 -Displays all users on public chat
 -Has sound notifications if user is on another tab when messaged -User is typing feature
+-User has entered text feature

 Features in progress
--Differentiate between user is typing, and user has text entered -Private messaging between members in chat room
+-Private messaging between members in chat room